 All the activities associated with a business like – development, production, and marketing, especially in the case of high-tech products, involves people from around the world to work together.
 Moreover, companies as a part of employee interactions enable people from all countries to meet face-to-face for both recreation and commerce.
 All this interaction leads to not just the mutual gain associated with business relationships but also personal relationships and mutual understanding.
 The latter is the foundation of global peace and prosperity and widen the scope of International Marketing. e.g. Mobile Phone Companies deploy different functions of their business in different parts of the world – say manufacturing in China, R & D in London and sales teams across the globe.
 In order to work as a team and drive a single agenda, the teams interact with each other frequently and occasionally meet for important agendas.

 2. Global Markets Reduce Risk and Open Opportunities

 Scope of International Marketing increases with global markets opening up for business.
 At times manufacturing a product in a country can be much cost-effective and the nation becomes the hub of all exports. e.g. Huge portion of all consumer products sold globally is manufactured in China.

-Global brands rake in significant portion of their revenues from outside their parent country.
-Below is the example of few US-based companies and how they widened the scope of International Marketing.
+Global brands rake in a significant portion of their revenues from outside their parent country.
+Below is the example of a few US-based companies and how they widened the Scope of International Marketing.